prashant-kikani/prashant-kikani.github.io/_posts/2021-6-19-the-gray-zone.markdown

 Black and white thinking(aka dichotomous thinking) is the tendency to think in extremes.
 Like, she's a brilliant success, or I am an utter failure.
 It is also called [polarized thinking](https://www.alleydog.com/glossary/definition.php?term=Polarized+Thinking).

 Seeing the world in black or white prevents us from seeing the world as it often is: complex, nuanced, and full of all the shades in between black and white.
 The tendency to think in terms of extremes doesn't allow us to see the middle ground, it prevents us from seeing the depth and nuance of the topic.
+We need to <a href="https://prashantkikani.com/blog/challenge-assumptions" target="_blank">challenge</a> this tendency.
 We need gray thinking here.
 What is gray thinking?
 Grey thinking is the in-between spectrum of black or white.

 Using words like: always, never, impossible is black and white thinking.
 Instead in gray thinking, always and never becomes 'sometimes'.
 All or nothing becomes 'some'.
 Perfect or imperfect become 'good at some things, bad at others'.